Lullaby Baxter

-Lullaby Baxter (born Angelina Teresa Iapaolo in 1970 in Scarborough, Ontario) is a Canadian jazz singer.
+Lullaby Baxter (born Angelina Teresa Iapaolo in 1970) is a Canadian jazz singer.
 Her first album, Capable Egg, was released in 2000 by Atlantic Records, and her 2006 album Garden Cities of To-morrow was released by Boompa Records.

 The Village Voice has called her "cerebrally seductive" and compared her to Peggy Lee, while Pitchfork Media has compared her to Ella Fitzgerald.

-She is the sister-in-law of jazz musician Steve Kirby.
+Born in Scarborough, Ontario, Canada, she is the sister-in-law of jazz musician Steve Kirby.